 Most traditional learning management systems will focus solely on e-courses or forums to guide e-learning opportunities.
 Within a single learning experience in a Participate community, members have the opportunity to pick a personalized pathway of growth and engage with multiple users through courses, discussions, resource collections, direct messaging and more.
 Our tool was built for adult learning and collaboration, whereas Learning Management System competitors were often built student-facing first then adapted for adults.

 Participate communities are similar to a social network combining its power with a Learning Management System.
 If your nonprofit only needs electronic courses or forums, then a Learning Management System may suffice.
-If you need a community to facilitate connection and collaboration, then a community will be a better fit.
-We know that adults learn best when they talk to each other and use what they learn.
-Unlike traditional LMS course structures, Participate communities go beyond course completions and short-term discussion engagement to intentionally put authentic learning and connection at the center of your community.
+If you need a genuine community to facilitate connection and collaboration, then a community will be a better fit.